cryptpad/chainpad/readme.md

 ### chainpad.start()

-Start the engine, this will cause the engine to send a register message via the data transport binding.
+Start the engine, this will cause the engine to setup a setInterval to sync back the changes reported.
+Before start() is called, you can still inform chainpad of changes from the network.

 ### chainpad.abort()